Zerro613/final-project/README.md

-# final-project
+## Final Project
+NERD TRIVIA!!!
+## Contributors
 By Ethan Bates, Owen Palmer, John Fitzgerald
+## Description

-This code is a triva game featuring over 100 nerdy questions for everyone to enjoy.
-Here is a snippet:
+This code is a triva game featuring over 100 nerdy questions for everyone to enjoy. the difficulty is ver hard and there are three categories to chose from each with 4o questions. anywhere from 1 to 4 players can play and the code even displays the winner!
+Here is a snippet of code:
 ```
 int players = 0;
 	string category = "";